-Stand Up To Cancer (SU2C) is a groundbreaking initiative created to accelerate innovative cancer research that will get new therapies to patients quickly and save lives now.
+Stand Up To Cancer’s (SU2C) mission is to raise funds to accelerate the pace of groundbreaking translational research that can get new therapies to patients quickly and save lives now.

-SU2C is bringing together the best and the brightest researchers and encouraging collaboration instead of competition among the entire cancer community.
-By galvanizing the entertainment industry, SU2C creates awareness and builds broad public support for this effort.
+SU2C brings together the best and the brightest researchers and mandates collaboration among the cancer community.
+By galvanizing the entertainment industry, SU2C has set out to generate awareness, educate the public on cancer prevention and help more people diagnosed with cancer become long-term survivors.

 Here we stand, on the verge of unlocking the answers that will finally conquer cancer.